 - Washington State Department of Health

-Due to the evolving Public Health-Seattle & King County recommendations and the new "Stay Home, Stay Healthy" order from Governor Jay Inslee’s office, all City of Lake Forest Park staff are being mandated to work from home, unless they are needed to provide essential services, through April 6, 2020.
+Due to the evolving Public Health-Seattle & King County recommendations and extension of the "Stay Home, Stay Healthy" order from Governor Jay Inslee’s office, all City of Lake Forest Park staff are being mandated to work from home, unless they are needed to provide essential services. until such time as the Governor lifts the stay home order, allowing businesses and City operations to resume.

 On March 24, 2020, the City issued a newsflash regarding these changes.
 You can read the City’s full order here.

-Based on guidance from the CDC, City Hall, the Police lobby, Municipal Court lobby, and Public Works offices are closed to the public and most City staff through April 6, 2020.
+Based on guidance from the CDC, City Hall, the Police lobby, Municipal Court lobby, and Public Works offices are closed to the public and most City staff until such time as the Governor lifts the stay home order, allowing businesses and City operations to resume.
 City and some Court operations will continue during this time.
 You can still contact the City by email and phone, 206-368-5440, or use our online services.

 Effective immediately, the City will operate under the following changes to accommodate these orders:

-- City Hall will be closed to public and most City employees through April 6.
+- City Hall will be closed to public and most City employees until such time as the Governor lifts the stay home order, allowing businesses and City operations to resume.
 Phone calls to 206-368-5440 will be answered remotely between 9:00 a.m. and 5:00 p.m.
 Community members are encouraged to contact the City through the website for updates and general information: www.cityoflfp.com

 - For emergencies, please call 9-1-1